Ruby Receptionists gets line-of-sight across multiple web and mobile products with Pendo

-Since implementing Pendo, Porter says it has only become a more important tool at Ruby.
+Since implementing Pendo, Porter says it has become an important tool at Ruby.
 Porter’s team is now using it for everything from understanding app usage and development planning across multiple web and mobile products to onboarding new customers and employees, providing in-app communication and support, and measuring KPIs.

 Boosting retention with a personal touch and effective onboarding